 - If there are item conditions required for return, and clearly state those conditions

-Even if you specify that you don't accept returns, a buyer may be able to open an eBay Money Back Guarantee case for eligible items if the buyer didn't receive an item or the item doesn't match the listing description.
+Even if you specify that you don't accept returns, a buyer may be able to open an eBay Money Back Guarantee case for eligible items if they didn't receive an item or the item doesn't match the listing description.
 Learn more about Seller performance standards.

 Along with the description, photos are the most important part of a listing.
 Photos help buyers to see exactly what they're getting as well as specific details they may be looking for.
 When selling used items, photos are especially important because they let the buyer see the actual condition of the item along with other details like color.